blindthief10/python_beginners/second_lecture/readme.md

 > An example would be checking the following code `5 + 2 > 10 - 4`.
 This expression should evaluate to True as 7 is greater
 than 6

-> Possible exercise: Create two string variables of your choices and assign each a different username of your choice.
+> Coding challenge: Create two string variables of your choices and assign each a different username of your choice.
 Check what is the outcome of comparison by assuming that the first string is longer than the second one.
 Remove any unused space before and after each string, before making the comparison.

 3. Combining such statements with **logical operators**